 Adapted from King Arthur Flour

-Thanks again for spending a few minutes of your busy day with me today.
+Thanks so much for spending a few minutes of your busy day with me!

-Please know that I welcome each and every comment that comes my way.
-If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
-I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!
+If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly so I won’t inundate your inbox.
+I’m sensitive to an overflowing email inbox!

-You can access many of the products I refer to in all of my posts on my Nourish and Nestle Amazon Page.
+And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
 It’s towards the top a bit.
-I have sent all my subscribers the link to the Subscriber Benefits Library.
-If you missed it or misplaced it, drop me a line.

 Until next time…